perforce/p4prometheus/INSTALL.md

 ## Prometheus config

 It is important you edit and adjust the `targets` value appropriately to scrape from your commit/edge/replica servers (and localhost).

+See later section on enabling Alertmanager if required.

 ```yaml
 cat << EOF > /etc/prometheus/prometheus.yml